 This simple argument therefore directly extends what is done in DMD, providing a model analysis that contains an approximate closure model for DMD with MZ memory.
-In practice, like DMD, a truncated POD basis $\bm U_r$ (the left singular vectors) is computed ($r < D$) to obtain a suitable low rank approximation.
-In this case, the above relation is only approximate, in which $ \bm U_r \bm U_r^*$ forms an orthogonal projection operator, projecting onto the first $r$ POD modes of the snapshot matrix.
-This fact together with Theorem \ref{thm:1} allows us to approximate the modes and spectrum of the state space GLE \ref{eq_mz} from the eigenpair of the reduced observable GLE \ref{eq_mz_obs}, which is otherwise intractable for large systems.
+In practice, like DMD, a truncated POD basis $\bm U_r$ (the left singular vectors) is computed ($r < N$) to obtain a suitable low rank approximation.
+In this case, the above relation is only approximate, in which $ \bm U_r \bm U_r^*$ forms an orthogonal projection operator projecting onto the first $r$ POD modes of the snapshot matrix.
+This fact together with Theorem \ref{thm:1} allows us to approximate the modes and spectrum of the state space GLE \eqref{eq_mz} from the eigenpair of the reduced observable GLE \eqref{eq_mz_obs}, which is otherwise intractable for large systems.
 Figure \ref{fig:diagram} illustrates the relationships between observables, eigenpairs, and operators in these two spaces.
-The MZMD modes are consequently $\bm \Phi \equiv [\bm \phi_1^0,..., \bm \phi_{rk}^0]$ and coefficients are then $\bm a = \tilde{\bm \Phi}^{\dagger} \bm z_0 \approx (\bm W)^{-1} \tilde{\bm z}_0$, where $\tilde{\bm \Phi} \equiv [\bm \phi_1,..., \bm \phi_{rk}]$, and $\bm W $ the is eigenvector matrix of $\bm C_g$.
-This provides a scalable modal analysis technique that improves upon DMD by adding hysteresis effects with the Mori-Zwanzig formalism.
-It is useful to point out that when there is no memory present in MZMD, it is equivalent to DMD.
+The MZMD modes are consequently $\tilde{\bm \Psi} \equiv [\bm \psi_1^0,..., \bm \psi_{rk}^0]$ and coefficients are then $\bm a = \bm \Psi^{\dagger} \bm z_0 \approx (\bm W)^{-1} \tilde{\bm z}_0$, where $\bm \Psi \equiv [\bm \psi_1,..., \bm \psi_{rk}]$, and $\bm W $ the is eigenvector matrix of $\bm C_g$.

+This provides a scalable modal analysis technique that improves upon DMD by approaching a closure term using hysteresis effects with the Mori-Zwanzig formalism.
+It is useful to point out that when there is no memory present in MZMD, the formulation is equivalent to DMD.
 Indeed, it has been established that MZ without memory terms is equivalent to EDMD \citep{lin2021datadriven_full}.
 Functionally, MZMD minimizes the residual from DMD by adding MZ memory terms, and as an efficient generalization of DMD, improves the ability to capture nonlinearities.